bcgov/visitz-api/docs/decisions/0015-filtering-downstream-data.md

 ## Considered Options

-* Filter `link`
+* Filter `Link` field
 * No other options were considered.

 ## Decision Outcome

-Chosen option: "Filter `link`", because it is the only option considered.
+Chosen option: "Filter `Link` field", because it is the only option considered.

 ### Consequences